DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 Many people want to know if they should focus on carbohydrates, fats or proteins, increasing or decreasing their intake of these major nutrient groups.
 The problem with this line of thinking is that macro nutrient ratios are far too generalized and do little to sum up what makes a diet healthy.

-In fact, macro nutrients can be seen as major categories that house many foods that each possesses a wealth of micronutrients.
+In fact, macro nutrients can be seen as major categories that house many foods, and each possesses a wealth of micronutrients.
 It is these micronutrients that constitute our nutritional status.
 Thinking in terms of macro nutrients does not help to promote dietary variety[10] and is a common pitfall when approaching one’s diet.
 One needs to consume a variety of foods in order to meet nutritional requirements, including that of the essential micronutrients we need.

 When looking at the micronutrients in foods, the macro nutrient ratios begin to make more sense.
-Many people would benefit from changing around the ratios of macro nutrients in favor of bumping up specific micronutrients to meet their metabolic needs.
+Many people would benefit from changing the ratios of macro nutrients in favor of bumping up specific micronutrients to meet their metabolic needs.

 6. Excessive Weight is Not the Person’s Inability to Control Their Impulses

 There are many models of obesity that accompany theories behind the weight loss results seen with fad weight loss diets.
-One of them is fueled by a line of research that shows the hormonal and neurological changes seen in those with obesity are linked with reduced impulse control and increased release of the hunger hormone, ghrelin, resulting in a higher consumption of unhealthy fattening foods and a resistance towards physical activity.
+One of them is fueled by a line of research that shows the hormonal and neurological changes seen in those with obesity are linked with reduced impulse control and increased release of the hunger hormone, ghrelin, resulting in higher consumption of unhealthy, fattening foods and resistance towards physical activity.
 This line of thinking is a partially exaggerated view that undermines an overweight individual’s will and ability to lose weight.
 It is also not the only hypothesis for obesity.[11]

 Readily available processed foods tend to promote deficits in energy metabolism.
 These foods are affordable, easily satiating, very high in calories, low in nutrients and tend to have artificial additives that directly promote weight gain.
 The Western lifestyle encourages consuming this type of food, emphasizing maximum productivity with minimal time for focusing on one’s health and well-being.

 Studies have revealed that satiety is linked with the nutrient density of foods.[15]
 This highlights how foods low in nutrients and high in calories are not filling and promote the energy imbalance seen in obesity and other metabolic syndromes.
-All these factors and more have led to much frustration amongst obese individuals that try their best to lose weight.
+All these factors and more have led to much frustration amongst obese individuals who try their best to lose weight.

 Not everyone needs to consult a nutritionist or dietician in order to improve their diets.
 Many people see better results by merely including a wider variety of healthy foods in their eating patterns.
 However, if one is still struggling in spite of following a diet perceived as healthy, then it is recommended to get professional advice.